aekau21/HII-The-Threat-of-TikTok/README.md

 # The Threat of TikTok and State Sponsored Media

-The code and analysis my for HII Summer internship. capstone
+The code and analysis my for HII Summer internship capstone.

 I conducted a sentiment analysis on TikTok user reviews using natural language proccesing tcqhniques and the super computers at the Texas Advanced Computing Center.